 You elect to receive your deferred benefits early from age 55 onwards

 You elect not to receive your deferred benefits at your Normal Pension Age and defer receiving your pension until later.
 Your benefits must be paid by age 75.

 Benefits paid earlier than your Normal Pension Age, other than on the grounds of permanent ill health, may be reduced to take account of their early payment and the fact that your pension will be paid for longer.
 Benefits paid after your Normal Pension Age will be increased.

+The U K Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+See ‘planned increase to normal minimum pension age’.

 What if I have two or more L G P S jobs?